archilex/advanced-tables-docs/README.md

 <img src="https://user-images.githubusercontent.com/6097099/278954866-658a0990-335e-4fb8-b554-3de42e469592.jpg" alt="Text Filter" width="600"/>

-When appropriate, the `TextFilter` can also transform the `is` and `is not` operators into a select dropdown:
+When appropriate, the `TextFilter` can also transform the `is` and `is not` operators into a multiple select dropdown:

 <img src="https://user-images.githubusercontent.com/6097099/278954865-2539f10e-3ec9-4445-8484-c9bafeaa7952.jpg" alt="Text Filter with select" width="600"/>